danielrapa888/Daniel-Rapa/README.md

 ## 📈 Current Learning Focus
 - Strengthening technical foundations in networking, Linux, and security analysis
 - Building small projects and documenting them here on GitHub
-- Exploring beginner-friendly Capture the Flag (CTF) challenges and cybersecurity communities
+- Exploring beginner-friendly challenges (Capture the Flag) and cybersecurity communities

 ---